 Numerous charities exist in every state that can provide funding for the church planting process You should choose a charity that corresponds to your goals without excluding the possibility of assistance from others.
 Connect with other church planters and pastors in your area or denomination to learn about their experiences with finding grants and funding.
 They may have valuable advice or information about available resources that you can tap into.

 4. Non-profit organizations

 Don’t be afraid to ask for help from non-profit organizations.
 Research online resources such as websites, blogs, and forums.
-Reach out to non-profit organizations, especially those in similar contexts, to ask about grant opportunities.
+Reach out to non-profit organizations, especially those in similar contexts, to ask about Church Planting Grants opportunities.
 Contact church planting organizations and ask about grant programs they may offer.